5jt/primes/part1.md

 ---
-title: 'Finding primes'
+title: 'Finding primes with q
-description: 'Part 1: How to develop efficient vector solutions for finding and testing primes'
+description: 'Finding primes is a simple task with well-understood solutions.
+We use it for a close study of vector-programming techniques in q, with particular attention to the iteration operators.
+Part 1 develops purely functional solutions.'
 authors:
     - Noah Attrup
     - Stephen Taylor
 date: September 2021
 ---
-# Finding primes
+# Finding primes with q
-## Part 1: functional q solutions

 ![prime numbers](./_prime-numbers.jpg)

-by Noah Attrup & Stephen Taylor
+## Part 1: Functional solutions

+<p style="text-align: right">by <a href="mailto:nattrup@kx.com">Noah Attrup</a> &amp; <a href="mailto:stephen@kx.com">Stephen Taylor</a></p>

 Finding prime numbers is a compute-intensive task familiar to computer-science students.
 It is typically tackled with tightly-iterating algorithms in a language close to the hardware, such as C.